Life with Inspire

 If you have misplaced your remote, contact your Inspire doctor’s office right away.
 The cost for a replacement remote is typically $300, but may vary.

 Mammograms are fine to have with Inspire.
 You should inform the technician that you have an implantable device and show them where the implantable components are located.

 If you lost or did not receive your Inspire identification card, please contact your Inspire doctor’s office or email [email protected]

-Please check your Inspire Patient ID Card to determine if you are able to get an MRI under specific conditions.
-If there is a yellow MR triangle on the back of your Patient ID Card, you have the Inspire Model 3028 and are eligible for MRI head and extremity scans provided specific guidelines are followed.
-If the back of your Patient ID Card does not have the yellow MR triangle, you have the Inspire Generator Model 3024 and are not eligible for MRI scans.
+To find out what type of Inspire Model you have, please contact your doctor or look at your Patient ID card.
+There is a YELLOW MR TRIANGLE on the back of the Patient ID Card if you have the Inspire Model 3028.
+If the back of your Patient ID Card does not have the YELLOW MR TRIANGLE, you have the Inspire Model 3024 and are not eligible for MRI scans.

 The stimulation from Inspire therapy may feel less strong as time goes on.
 This is completely normal and is a part of the acclimatization process.
 Remember, you can always verify if stimulation is on by checking your Inspire Sleep Remote.
 If you have concerns, contact your Inspire doctor’s office.

 If you need a pacemaker or another type of implantable medical device, please have your doctor contact your Inspire doctor prior to surgery.
 They will discuss how to intraoperatively test the two devices to ensure they do not interact.